TudorTacal/CV/README.md

 A 16-week software development bootcamp.

+- All the technologies listed below were used throughout my projects listed above and other Github repositories.
 - Curiosity and hungry passion for code.
 - Independent learner and problem-solver.
 - OOP, TDD, SOLID, MVC, DDD, pair programming.